 Here’s how the scraper looks with the lid opened up.

-This photo shows the metal scraper prongs.
+The lower image in this composite photo shows a close up of the metal scraper prongs.
 The prongs have angled sides to them.

 With the lid closed, the tool measures 6 ½ inches long (16.5 cm).